-Arielle Paul is a Los Angeles-based singer-songwriter popular for Amazon Prime’s viral commercial and original song, “You and Me.”
+Arielle Paul is a Los Angeles-based singer, writer and blogger popular for Amazon Prime’s viral commercial and original song, “You and Me.”
 In 2017 she released her EP, “Everyday, Every Way,” in Tokyo, Japan which is now available worldwide on Amazon and Spotify.
-She is also one of the co-founders of the popular Los Angeles fashion and lifestyle blog, Bard + Paul.
+She pens the home and design column “My Favorite Room” for the LA Times and also writes a style and travel blog, WEST.

 In November 2017, Arielle’s original song,”BEAUTIFUL,” co-written with her husband, composer Dan Gross, was featured in Wacoal Japan’s 2017 commercial campaign, which was directed by the acclaimed Japanese director, Naoko Tajima (Amazon, Sheba).

 She enjoys traveling the world, camping and venturing new pastures in her self-renovated 1962 Scotsman trailer with her husband and friends.
 She is a mother of 4 cats – Steamer, Owlette, Frodo and Hobbes.
-She also loves vintage fashion, bouldering and yoga, and cooking with family and friends.
+She loves bohemian and vintage fashion, bouldering and yoga and celebrating life with family and friends.